 A mobile hotspot is either a smartphone feature or portable device that provides you internet access, essentially it acts as a mini router/hub you can travel with.
 For example, this is useful if you are hosting an event, demo, or conference with limited WiFi connectivity or are in an area where there is no internet at all.
 You can use a mobile hotspot to provide devices with a connection for digital signage.

 Mobile hotspots function by relying on mobile broadband services (e.g. AT&T, Verizon, Tmobile, etc) to provide internet access via 3G or 4G connections.
 These can also be referred to as WiFi hotspots, allowing more than one device to connect at the same time.
 This is great if you need a convenient solution and are in a pinch to connect your devices to the internet, though it does come with some drawbacks.

 The disadvantages of using mobile hotspots are both power usage/battery drain and a stable connection.
 These devices require a lot of energy to transmit a connection to your device(s), and the battery could drain quickly.
 If you are using the mobile hotspot feature on your smartphone or tablet, this can also cause a significant battery drain.
 Additionally, mobile hotspots rely on broadband services and some areas may have issues holding stable connections.
 You might find that your digital signage is loading slowly or disconnecting.

-If you have any additional questions or concerns on using a WiFi, Ethernet, or mobile hotspot connection, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at +1-415-449-5426, then follow the prompts to connect with support.
+If you have any additional questions on using a WiFi, Ethernet, or mobile hotspot connection, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.